 I dare anyone reading this to try it and see how it makes you feel.

-Have you tried detoxing the TV and screens from your day-to-day?
+Have you tried a TV detox before?
 How did it make you feel?
 Comment below with your experience!